 How does a theme work?

 A theme is added to your blog in your blog’s dashboard, where you have all the coding and other settings.
 In Blogger it’s in the Theme section and in WordPress it’s in Appearance > Themes.

 When you purchase a blog theme from another site, you will receive a file instantly which you can upload directly to your blog – this will change your blog’s design all in one go.
 More often than not, you don’t have to worry about HTML coding at all, but if you do, there will always be easy-to-follow instructions included in your purchase.
 Some sites even offer installation as part of the price, they may sell it separately or have a video showing you how to do it.
 If you have the patience though, it’s not hard to set up yourself.

 You can change your blog’s theme at any time (and as many times as you want) along your blogging journey.
 I didn’t buy a theme for Blog Pixie for so long, as I always just did my own coding and sorted it out myself.
 Eventually though, I wanted more of a professional, interactive design so that Blog Pixie could be more of a business than just a blog.
 I decided to make the move from Blogger to WordPress and purchased an interactive theme to achieve the look you see today.

 Most themes are fully customizable, so once you have it installed you should be able to change colours, fonts and add/remove different sections to suit your branding and your blog’s needs.

-Firstly, I have to introduce you to my own blog templates.
-I've created a selection of feminine, minimalist and stylish designs specifically for Blogger blogs.
-I offer free installation and a free header design to go with it, so if you're interested, jump on over to my Etsy shop and have a look!
+Firstly, I have to introduce you to my own blog templates for the Blogger platform.
+I’ve created a selection of feminine, minimalist and stylish designs specifically for Blogger blogs.
+I offer a free header design to go with it, so if you’re interested, jump on over to my Etsy shop (where you can read some great reviews) or here in the Blog Pixie shop and have a look!